jbcodeforce/ML-studies/docs/coding/langgraph.md

 Graphs such as StateGraph's naturally can be composed.
 Creating subgraphs lets developers build things like multi-agent teams, where each team can track its own separate state.

-LangGraph comes with built-in persistence, allowing developer to save the state of the graph at point and resume from there.
+LangGraph comes with built-in persistence, allowing developers to save the state of the graph at a given point and resume from there.

 ```python
 memory = SqliteSaver.from_conn_string(":memory:")